United Airlines orders 270 Boeing and Airbus jets

-June 29 (Reuters) - United Airlines (UAL.O) on Tuesday unveiled its largest ever order for 270 Boeing (BA.N) and Airbus (AIR.PA) jets worth more than $30 billion at list prices as it seeks to grow domestically after the pandemic.
+June 29 (Reuters) - United Airlines on Tuesday unveiled its largest ever order for 270 Boeing and Airbus jets worth more than $30 billion at list prices as it seeks to grow domestically after the pandemic.

 That will allow America’s third largest airline by revenue to boost the number of seats it has across its domestic network, which lags major rivals, by almost 30% and get better use out of hubs.